Bob8081/UartTx-Implementation-in-Verilog/README.md

 ## Testbenches

-Each implementation includes a dedicated testbench for each module and for the top module:
+This implementation includes a dedicated testbench for each module and for the top module:
 - Verifies functional correctness
 - Simulates edge cases and configuration variations
 - Displays UART frame structure and output waveform results